NKASIOKI SCHOOL, KENYA: UPDATES AND ADDITIONAL PROJECTS

 Teacher and students 2021.

 In the spring of 2014 Gary's Fund learned that The Nkasioki School's population had grown from an original enrollment of 55 pre-school and kindergarten children in 2007 to 186 students from pre-school through grade five.

 Overcrowding in the existing structures was a serious problem.
 Many eligible students in the community were unable to attend due to space limitations.
 Gary's Fund offered to help by funding the construction of additional classroom space.

-During the summer of 2014 an agreement was reached between the community, the local government, and our partner, Africa Exchange, to increase the number of classrooms at the school and to bring on additional teachers in order to address the increase in enrollment and to allow for further expansion.
+That summer an agreement was reached between the community, the local government, and our partner, Africa Exchange, to increase the number of classrooms at the school and employ additional teachers to address the increase in enrollment and allow for expansion.

-As part of this agreement, Gary's Fund agreed to fund one, two-classroom building to be constructed by Africa Exchange, and the county agreed to fund and construct an additional classroom and provide the salaries as required by law for additional teachers.
+As part of this agreement, Gary's Fund agreed to fund one, two-classroom building to be constructed by Africa Exchange, and the county agreed to fund and construct an additional classroom and provide the salaries for the additional teachers.